particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 - M8 connector (6.0 to 30 VDC at 2A)

-### E Series
+### E-Series

 - VIN, 3.88V to 17V.
 - Li+, 3.6V to 4.4V.
 Normally connected to a LiPo battery, but can also be used as a power supply input with certain restrictions, see above.
 - VDDA.
 This is the 3.3V supply to the analog portion of the STM32.
 This pin must be powered, or the STM32 will not boot, even if you do not use the ADC inputs.
 Normally you should connect this to 3V3, which is the 3.3V power output.
 - VBAT, 1.65 to 3.6V.
 This powers the real-time clock and retained memory if VIN or Li+ are not powered.
 Normally you just connect this to 3V3, however you could use an external Lithium coin cell battery or supercap.
 See [VBAT](#vbat), above.

-On the E Series, 3V3 can only be used as a power output, not a power input.
+On the E-Series, 3V3 can only be used as a power output, not a power input.

 ### Electron